 Insufficient Evidence for

 - Decline in memory and thinking skills in older people that is more than what is normal for their age.
-Taking four capsules containing a total of 1 gram of Hericium erinaceus powder three times per day for 16 weeks seems to improve mental function in elderly Japanese men and women with mild mental decline.
-However, within four weeks of stopping supplementation, mental function appears to decrease.
+Taking Hericium erinaceus powder seems to improve mental function in elderly Japanese men and women with mild mental decline.
+However, within four weeks of stopping supplementation, mental function appears to decline.

 - Swelling (inflammation) of the stomach (gastritis).
-Early research suggests that taking Hericium erinaceus (dose unknown) before meals for 3 months improves pain in the upper portion of the stomach in more people with long-term swelling of the stomach lining compared to placebo.
+Early research suggests that taking Hericium erinaceus improves pain in the upper portion of the stomach in more people with long-term swelling of the stomach lining compared to placebo.
 It also seems to reduce the development of precancerous cells in the stomach of people with this condition.

 - Stomach ulcers.